COVID-19 / Coronavirus statement from Anatomy Trains

 How can I complete the requirement to receive an SI series if there are no practitioners near where I live?

-Kinesis may be able to help you find a practitioner, or if none are available we will provide the names of practitioners in the vicinity of the training so you can arrange to receive the sessions during Part One and Part Two.
+Anatomy Trains may be able to help you find a practitioner, or if none are available we will provide the names of practitioners in the vicinity of the training so you can arrange to receive the sessions during Part One and Part Two.

 What if I can’t get all the sessions done before the start of Part I?